manuelfessen/manuelfessen.de/src/pages/blog/bionic-reading.md

 ---
-title: Impact of Bionic Reading on UX Design
+title: Did you know that your brain reads faster than your eye?
 date: "2022-05-24"
 slug: "bionic-reading-in-ux"
-description: Did you know that your brain reads faster than your eye?
+description: At least this is the advertising slogan.
+A classification and what effects this can have on the user experience design.
-keywords: UX / Interface / Front-end
+keywords: UX / Interface / Technology
 layout: "../../layouts/BlogPostLayout.astro"
 hero: "../images/blog/bionic-reading-1.webp"
 ---

+Zumindest ist dies der Werbe Slogan?
+Welche Auswirkungen wird wird

 Have you ever heard of Bionic Reading before?